 For reference, Medesk offers a free trial period that allows practices to explore the full feature set before committing to a subscription.
 This is a more transparent model than a permanent free tier with undisclosed limitations, because it gives you accurate data on how the platform performs in your specific workflow.

-• Business Associate Agreement (BAA).
 The platform provider must be willing to sign a BAA with your practice.
-This is a legal contract that establishes the vendor's responsibility for protecting PHI.
-Any platform that does not offer a BAA cannot be used for therapy sessions, full stop.
+This legal contract establishes the vendor's responsibility for protecting PHI.
+Any platform that does not offer a BAA cannot be used for therapy sessions.

 A question that comes up frequently is whether standard Zoom can be used for therapy.
 The answer is no. The free and standard paid versions of Zoom do not offer a BAA and are not HIPAA-compliant telehealth platforms.